jdmar3-comp426/a99-cpyswe/README.md

 ## 4. Enjoy!

 # Backend API Specification
-See the linki for more specific details.
+See the link for more specific details.
 [API Endpoints](/docs/endpoint.md)

 ## /app/new/user
 CREATE a new user (HTTP method POST) at endpoint /app/new/